 - Worked with International Planned Parenthood Federation to overhaul its global resource allocation process as part of its broader governance reform.
 This led to a new system and formula for allocating tens of millions of dollars annually based on country need and member performance.

 - Helped funders in multiple cities develop strategies for improving access to affordable and supportive housing designed to benefit a wide range of residents

 - Managed a funder collaboration of New York City’s top food assistance providers to enable distribution of an additional 10 million pounds annually to low-income New Yorkers; subsequently helped the NYC Mayor’s Office of Food Policy coordinate substantial increases to City food supplies and pilots for new distribution models

 - Facilitated a collaborative of NYC’s major homeless health providers to increase access to care and pilot new care models for homeless New Yorkers

 Sam has worked on strategic planning, policy development, and funder coordination to help foundations, non-profit, and government officials effectively tackle social issues.
-At Redstone, he has focused on human services including access to housing, food, healthcare, and reproductive services.
+At Redstone, he has focused on efforts to strengthen American democracy as well as human services including access to housing, food, healthcare, and reproductive health.
 Across these issues, Sam has experience managing complex partnerships between non-profit and government entities to achieve systemic changes.